synpse-hq/synpse-go/README.md

 Synpse provides your device fleet management, application deployment and their configuration.
 Whole process is simple with very low learning curve.

+* 🚧 This API client is still under active development, the methods can be changed 🚧 *

 ---

 - [Synpse v1 API client](#synpse-v1-api-client)